Thursday June 24, 2021

 Because a will is a public document, her will is available on the internet.
 In the will she remembered family members and several friends and planned to make a substantial transfer to a charitable lead trust.
 However, because her two children received the family personal property and promptly sold the items for the unexpectedly large sum of $35,000,000, the residue of the estate was used to pay the estate taxes on this large transfer of value to children and the charitable trust was not funded.

 Bing Crosby passed away on October 14, 1977, with a trust.
 When his first wife Dixie Lee passed away from cancer in 1952, she had a will that transferred her separate and community property.
 Bing Crosby was very upset that his financial circumstances were disclosed to the public through the probate process.
 After marrying his second wife Kathryn, Crosby created a number of trusts for the children from his first marriage, for Kathryn and for children from his second marriage.
 He greatly appreciated the privacy benefit of creating a living trust.

 You may not have the fame of Jacqueline Onassis or the assets of Bing Crosby (along with Lawrence Welk and Bob Hope, he was one of the wealthiest actors at the time of his death), but you can learn from both of them in deciding whether or not to create a will or a living trust.

 There are a number of reasons why a person frequently starts the estate planning process with a will.
 These include youth, cost, the estate size, the ability to transfer assets outside of probate and a hesitation to select a trustee.

 Young and Healthy

-If you are in your 30s or 40s and have good health, a will is the common starting point for estate planning.
-Your will is much more simple than a living trust.
+If you are in your 30s or 40s and have good health, a will is a common starting point for estate planning.
+A will is much simpler than a living trust.
 The property subject to a will goes through probate, but that could be many decades in the future.

 As you acquire other property, it can be covered by your will.
 You can modify your will at any time, and you save the effort necessary to retitle and track property inside a living trust.